rekhubs/notes/mongodb.md

 * https://www.mongodb.com/docs/manual/reference/operator/query/jsonSchema/
 * https://datatracker.ietf.org/doc/html/draft-zyp-json-schema-04

 Note!
-Nature of NoSql, unlike relational, don't need to define every "column", just write in key-values.
+Nature of NoSql, unlike relational, don't need to define every "column", just write in key-values. - see https://www.mongodb.com/docs/manual/data-modeling/#data-modeling
 Pro and con, can be used for dynamic data modeling.
 Only define some of the fields.

 Create collection with schema: